ClairOne/practical-domain-design/BOOK_REVIEW.md

 You know your baseline is “good enough” when:

 * You can show it to a new hire and they nod instead of squinting.
-* No one in the room says “that’s not how we do it.”
+* Nobody in the room says “that’s not how we do it.”
-* Aim to keep each department or module baseline on a single screen.
-If the map sprawls, break it into sub-baselines (e.g. “Billing Baseline,” “Membership Baseline”) instead of one giant hairball.
+* Each department or module fits on a single screen.
+If it sprawls, split into sub-baselines instead of one giant hairball.

 ---

 ## Why It Matters

 * **Shared reality:** Everyone stops pretending they know how things work and actually sees it on paper.
-* **Foundation for backlog:** The next step (The Loop) builds on this.
-You can’t capture pain points if you don’t know the workflows they belong to.
+* **Foundation for backlog:** You can’t capture pain points if you don’t know the workflows they belong to.
 * **Low effort, high return:** Two hours of mapping saves weeks of guesswork later.

 ---

 👉 In short: The Baseline is just holding up a mirror.
 Don’t polish it.
 Don’t overcomplicate it.
 Just capture what *is*.
-We’ll worry about fixing things in the Loop.
+The fixing comes later, in the Loop.

 ---

-## 📖 Part 2 - Strategic Domain Design/2.1.2.sop-establish-the-strategic-baseline.md
+## 📖 Part 2 - Strategic Feedback Loop (Business Side)/2.1.2.sop-establish-the-strategic-baseline.md

-# Chapter 2.1.2 SOP: Establish The Strategic Baseline - Documenting the Business
+# Chapter 2.1.2 Strategic Baseline – SOP

-The Strategic Baseline is where PDD starts.
-Think of it as building a simple map of how your business really works - not the slide-deck fantasy, not the way leadership *wishes* it ran, but how it actually runs day to day.
+The **Strategic Baseline** is the first step of the Strategic Feedback Loop.
+Think of it as building a simple map of how your business really works — not the slide-deck fantasy, not the way leadership *wishes* it ran, but the way it actually runs day to day.

 This isn’t theory.
 It’s an SOP you can follow like a recipe.
-By the end, you’ll have a set of artifacts that make the invisible visible.
+By the end, you’ll have a set of lightweight artifacts that make the invisible visible.

 ---

 ## ✅ Quick Checklist

-1. Gather the whole team in a room.
+1. Gather the team in a room (or a shared doc).
-2. Brain dump all departments across the business.
+2. Brain dump all departments.
 3. Assign an owner to each department.
 4. Brain dump workflows under each department.
-5. Split into department-level huddles to break workflows into operations and entities.
+5. Split into department huddles to break workflows into operations and entities.
 6. Each team assembles a scratchpad map for its department.
-7. Break for review: department owners present their maps, the group provides feedback.
+7. Owners present maps, group provides feedback.
-8. Collect and refine Department Detail docs for all departments.
+8. Collect and refine Department Detail docs.

 That’s it.
-Now let’s go step-by-step.
+One session gets you from fuzzy guesses to a shared Strategic Baseline.

 ---

-## Step 1 - Brain Dump Departments (and Assign Owners)
+## Step 1 – Brain Dump Departments (and Assign Owners)

-* Gather everyone together and list **all departments** in the business.
+* List **all departments** in the business.
 * Ask: “If payroll cuts a check for it, is it a department?”
-* Write down department names (e.g., Billing, Sales, Support).
-* **Assign a business owner** to each department - the person who will take responsibility for the workflows in that department.
+* Assign a business owner — not necessarily a manager, but the person who knows the work well enough to own the map.

-**Why this matters:**

-* Creates a single point of contact to confirm reality:

-  * “Yes, my department does that.”
-  * “No, that belongs to Jane’s team.”
-* Helps the team start visualizing the company as structured roles instead of everyone doing everything.
-* Sets you up for Tactical later when scopes, roles, and permissions come into play.

 **Output artifact:** A list of departments with assigned owners.

-👉 Pro tip: Don’t get stuck debating org charts.
-Owners aren’t necessarily managers.
-They’re the person who knows the work well enough to own the map.
+👉 Don’t debate org charts.
+Focus on functional buckets of work.

 ---

-## Step 2 - Brain Dump Workflows
+## Step 2 – Brain Dump Workflows

-* For each department, list the repeatable processes it runs.
+* For each department, list its repeatable processes.
-* Ask: “When X happens, what do we do that ends with Y outcome?”
+* Ask: “When X happens, what do we do that results in Y?”
-* Keep them short, e.g.:
+* Keep it short and high-level.

-  * Generate Invoice
-  * Handle Dispute
-  * Send Payment Reminder

 **Output artifact:** A rough list of workflows under each department.

-👉 This is still high-level.
-Don’t overthink.
-Capture what people *say* they do.
-You’ll refine later.
+👉 Capture what people *say* they do.
+Refinement comes later.

 ---

-## Step 3 - Department Deep Dive (Operations)
+## Step 3 – Break Workflows into Operations

-* Split into department-level huddles (still in the same room).
+* Split into department huddles.
-* Take the workflow list for your department and break each workflow into **operations**.
+* Break each workflow into **operations** (verb + entity, e.g., `Invoice.create`).
-* Each operation = **verb + entity** (e.g., `Invoice.create`, `Dispute.resolve`).
-* Keep it short.
-If a step has multiple branches or approvals, that’s probably a separate workflow.
+* If it takes branches or approvals, it’s a separate workflow.

 **Output artifact:** A short list of operations under each workflow.

 ---

-## Step 4 - Capture Entities
+## Step 4 – Capture Entities

-* Entities are the **nouns** your business touches (Customer, Invoice, Payment Method).
+* Entities are the **nouns** your business touches (Customer, Invoice, Ticket).
-* Go back through the operations you listed - the nouns are usually right there.
-* Write them down under the department.
+* Scan operations for nouns and list them.
+* Note where entities cross department lines — overlaps matter later.

-**Output artifact:** A list of entities for that department.
+**Output artifact:** A list of entities for each department.

-👉 Entities often show up in multiple departments.
-That’s good - it’ll expose gaps later when you compare baselines.

 ---

-## Step 5 - Assemble Scratchpad Maps
+## Step 5 – Assemble Scratchpad Maps

-* Each department team assembles its own map: Departments → Workflows → Operations → Entities.
+* Map each department: Departments → Workflows → Operations → Entities.
+* Don’t worry about size or balance.

-**Output artifact:** A Strategic Baseline scratchpad map for each department.
+**Output artifact:** A Strategic Baseline scratchpad map per department.

-👉 Don’t stress about size.
-If one department has 138 workflows and another has 3, leave it that way.
-The number isn’t “wrong” - it’s a clue.

-* A huge list might mean the department is overloaded, or it might just mean you’ve defined workflows too narrowly.
-* A tiny list might mean the department is well-bounded, or it might mean you’ve missed detail.

-Either way, the map shows you something important about how the business actually functions.
-That visibility is gold.
+👉 Uneven maps aren’t wrong — they’re clues.
+Overloaded?
+Under-defined?
+Both are signals for future loops.

 ---

-## Step 6 - Present and Review
+## Step 6 – Present and Review

-* Have department owners present their maps while everyone else listens.
+* Department owners present their maps.
-* Encourage questions and clarifications:

-  * “Does this look like reality?”
+* Group asks: “Does this look real?
+What’s missing?
+Who else is impacted?”
-  * “What’s missing?”
-  * “Who else is impacted by this?”
-* Capture feedback and update the maps in real time.
+* Capture updates live.

-**Output artifact:** Department Detail docs for each department, validated by the group.
+**Output artifact:** Validated Department Detail docs.

 ---

 ### Success Criteria

-You know your baseline is ready when:
+Your baseline is ready when:

-* A new hire can look at it and nod instead of saying, “That’s not how we do it.”
+* A new hire nods instead of saying, “That’s not how we do it.”
-* Every department has an owner who can confirm the workflows.
+* Each department has an owner confirming workflows.
-* The maps may be uneven across departments - and that’s fine.
-The differences themselves often tell you where to ask better questions later.
+* Differences across maps point to questions, not confusion.

-👉 In short: Don’t trim the map to make it “look nice.”
+👉 In short: Don’t polish the map to make it pretty.
 Capture what’s real.
-Mess, imbalance, and lopsidedness are all useful signals for future backlog items.
+Messy beats imaginary every time.

 ---

-## 📖 Part 2 - Strategic Domain Design/2.1.3.workshop-establish-the-strategic-baseline.md
+## 📖 Part 2 - Strategic Feedback Loop (Business Side)/2.1.3.workshop-establish-the-strategic-baseline.md

-# Chapter 2.1.3 Workshop: Establish The Strategic Baseline - Documenting the Business
+# Chapter 2.1.3 Strategic Baseline – Workshop

-This isn’t a stiff agenda, it’s a playbook.
-The goal: get everyone in a room, cut through the fantasy versions of “how we work,” and by lunch you’ll have real artifacts instead of hot air.
+This isn’t a stiff agenda — it’s a playbook.
+The goal: get everyone in a room, cut through the fantasy versions of “how we work,” and by lunch you’ll have a Strategic Baseline instead of hot air.

 ---